splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/create-detectors-for-alerts.rst

 Link teams to a detector
 =============================================================================

 Link teams to a detector to indicate which team is responsible for the maintenance and monitoring of the detector.
+Teams associated with a detector can see the detector and its active alerts on the team's landing page.

-To do this, select the detector actions menu (|more|), either from the list view of the individual detector view, then select :guilabel:`Link to teams`.
+To link teams to a detector, select the detector actions menu (|more|), either from the list view of the individual detector view, then select :guilabel:`Link to teams`.
+You can linke no more than 20 teams to a detector.

+.. note:: The list of teams linked to a detector is independent of notification settings.
+Associated teams don't automatically get notified of new alerts.
+To configure notifications, see :ref:`manage-notifications`.

 .. _set-detector-permissions: